 Time is a funny thing, something I think I may have too much of to write this much about Nicolas Cage films.
 It’s been a journey, one that won’t end any time soon.
 I like Nicolas Cage, I will watch a goat eat grass as long as Cage is the farmer who owns that goat.
 I don’t care if Cage is in it for a half hour out of the movie’s 2 hour running time.
 He’ll make it the most compelling movie about a goat the world ever could bear witness to.
 At one point in these 10 days I attempted to start another site just strictly for Nicolas Cage stuff.
 It might happen one day.
 I started it but never published it.
 Maybe this piece gets hosted there some day.
 Maybe it sees itself on B&S About Movies.
 Maybe it just sits on my desktop under the file name NIC CAGE BITCH until the world ends.
 Maybe I am mad and will stay mad but I hope Cage continues to make as many films as he can a year because I will find them and I will watch them and maybe just maybe I’ll feel a little more chipper because it’s Nicolas fucking Cage and he is all the rage.

-Footnote #1: Since this is a Nicolas Cage roundup, be sure to check out our recent, individual reviews for the Cage in Arsenal, Color Out of Space, and Mandy.
+Footnote #1: Since this is a Nicolas Cage roundup, be sure to check out our recent, individual reviews for the Cage in Arsenal, Color Out of Space, Mandy, and Willy’s Wonderland.
 We also reviewed Drive Angry, The Rock, and Gone In 60 Seconds.

 Footnote #2: And be sure to join us as we check out Gone In 60 Seconds as part of our “Fast and Furious Week” of film reviews of all the red linin’, rubber burnin’ flicks of The Fast and the Furious franchise, along with its associated knock-offs, rip-offs, and hot-leather n’ chrome antecedents from the ’50s through ’90 with our “Exploring: The Clones of the Fast and the Furious” and “Savage Cinema (and “Fast and Furious Week”) Recap!” featurettes.